ericminio/conferences/how-to-make-agile-work.md

 _Common questions: until when do I refactor?
 When do I stop refactoring?_

+When I write a test, I'm identifying what I need from that software.
+In real life, I might have to collaborate with a customer (!) to identify what we need to build.
+The customers might be very unclear about what they need.
+When we know in our brain what we need, we identify maybe a list of tests, we write a test, designing at the same time the architecture that we need.

+When I make the code pass, I'm "authorized" to write any crapy code I need to green the test (yes even copy/paste code).

 When I refactor I make the code ready so that I can green the next test very fast.
 In real life, I might not even know what the next test will be.
 Coding-dojos are about practicing to take advantage of this practice in the "real world" where uncertainty is the rule.
-Ideally, I refactor to be ready to welcome ...anything.
+Ideally, I refactor to be ready to welcome... anything!
 "Welcome change even late in the development" should remind you something.
 Refactor until you are ready to welcome change, until you trust that your velocity will stay stable.

-When I design/write test, I'm identifying what I need from that software.
-In real life, I might have to collaborate with a customer (!) to identify what we need to build.
-The customers might be very unclear about what they need.
-When we know in our brain what we need, we identify maybe a list of tests, we write a test, designing at the same time the architecture that we need.

-When I make the code pass, I'm "authorized" to write any crapy code I need to green the test (yes even copy/paste code).

 _You probably act more like a Professional during the Test and Refactor steps than in the Code step._

 _What if software developers were hired for their ability to write tests and refactor code, rather then for their ability to write code?_

 Professional athletes practice their sport every day, in order to be better during the next competition.
 Your favourite hockey team continues to practice even when competition happens every day, fine tuning anything that could help them to be better.